Heat stifle Warren, close in on No. 4 seed with 114-92 win

 LAKE BUENA VISTA, Fla.
+(AP) — Jimmy Butler returned to the Miami lineup and everything started clicking again for the Heat.

-(AP) — Jimmy Butler returned from a foot injury and scored 19 points, Derrick Jones scored 18 off the Miami bench and the Heat kept T.J.
-Warren largely in check on the way to a 114-92 win over the Pacers on Monday night.
+Butler returned from a foot injury and scored 19 points, Derrick Jones scored 18 off the Miami bench and the Heat kept T.J.
+Warren largely in check on the way to a 114-92 win over the Indiana Pacers on Monday night.

 Tyler Herro scored 17 while Duncan Robinson and Jae Crowder each added 14 for Miami, which snapped a two-game slide.
 The Heat took control for good in the third quarter, blowing open what was a tie game with a 35-17 run.